Felipe-martins1/simple-tcp-server-client-cpp/README.md

     ./client
     ```

+5. Types of query:
+     ```shell
+    GET <name> // Search in the current server (the port you choose to connect in the client).

+    GET * // Return all data in the current server.

+    GET ** // Return all data in all servers.

+    GETALL <name> // Search in all servers.
+    ```

-5. Follow the prompts in the client program to send and receive messages.
+6. Follow the prompts in the client program to send and receive messages.

 ## Contributing